 Soviet Union's Eastern Bloc

-Following World War II, the Soviet Union established a sphere of influence over Eastern Europe known as the Eastern Bloc
+After World War II, the Soviet Union established control over Eastern Europe through what became known as the Eastern Bloc.
+This sphere was maintained through:

-The Iron Curtain divided Europe into Soviet and Western spheres of influence, leading to the Cold War and proxy conflicts (Korean War, Vietnam War)
+The Iron Curtain divided Europe into Soviet and Western spheres, and this division drove the Cold War and its proxy conflicts, including the Korean War and Vietnam War.

 United States' Americas dominance

-The United States has long considered Latin America and the Caribbean as its sphere of influence, known as the "backyard" or "front porch"
+The United States has treated Latin America and the Caribbean as its sphere of influence since the 19th century.
+Two key doctrines formalized this claim:

-US influence has been exerted through military interventions, covert operations, and economic dominance (United Fruit Company in Central America)
+In practice, US influence was exerted through military interventions, covert operations (such as CIA-backed coups), and economic dominance by corporations like the United Fruit Company in Central America.

 Establishing spheres of influence

-The goal is to create a network of dependent or compliant states that will support the dominant power's interests and exclude rivals
+Great powers build spheres of influence through overlapping military, economic, and cultural strategies.
+The goal is to create a network of dependent or aligned states that support the dominant power's interests and exclude rivals.

 Military power projection